22 Reconstruction

 Post-1877

-Convict Laborers Working On Granite Columns For Texas State Capitol, ca. 1885, AUSTIN HISTORY CENTER, AUSTIN PUBLIC LIBRARY
+Convict Laborers Working On Granite Columns For Texas Capitol, ca. 1885, AUSTIN HISTORY CENTER, APL

 With the Thirteenth Amendment’s prohibition on slavery exempting the penal system, affirmed in Ruffin v.
 Virginia (1871), prison chain gangs built much of the South’s infrastructure that taxpayers wouldn’t otherwise finance in a system similar to 20th-century Soviet gulags.
 Like many states, Texas leased its convicts and even operation of its prison in Huntsville to private firms prior to 1915.
 Convict Lease historian Theresa Jach detailed how A.J.
 Ward & Dewey ran Huntsville with its 20% white population working a textile mill while the 80% of Blacks worked adjacent cotton fields.
 Persistent sex scandals between staff and female prisoners finally forced the state to cancel its contract.
 They then leased to Cunningham & Ellis, who used prisoners to grow cane for Imperial Sugar.
 The Texas State Capitol in Austin was quarried by such workers in the mid-1880s, with limestone from near Oak Hill at “Convict Hill” and exterior Red Granite from Marble Falls.
 The prisoners worked on the Capitol with the Granite Cutters Union.
 Some of the prisoners were real criminals, but many weren’t or were subjected to unreasonable sentences.